jamierumbelow/codeigniter-base-model/README.md

 Contributors
 ------------

-Thanks to:
+Special thanks to:

 * [Phil Sturgeon](http://philsturgeon.co.uk)
 * [Dan Horrigan](http://danhorrigan.com)
 * [Adam Jackett](http://darkhousemedia.com)

-...who have all contributed a great amount of code and ideas to this MY_Model.
+...as well as everybody else who has contributed a great amount of code and ideas to this library

 Changelog
 ---------